topcoder-platform/resources-api/ReadMe.md

 ### Mock Challenge V5 API

-As per specification, /v5/challenges/{id} endpoint does not exist thus need to mock it for this challenge.
+The `GET /v5/challenges/{id}` is mocked.
 It is a simple server app, the code is under mock folder.
 You can start the mock server using command `npm run mock-challenge-api`.

 ### Scripts
 1. Creating tables: `npm run create-tables`
 2. Drop/delete tables: `npm run drop-tables`
 3. Seed/Insert data to tables: `npm run seed-tables`
-4. Initialize database in default environment: `npm run init-db`
+4. Initialize database in default environment, it will clear all data: `npm run init-db`
-5. View table data in default environment: `npm run view-data <ModelName>`, ModelName can be `Resource` or `ResourceRole`
+5. View table data in default environment: `npm run view-data <ModelName>`, ModelName can be `Resource`, `ResourceRole` or `ResourceRolePhaseDependency`

 ## Production deployment